freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 "
 ```

-When you are done, save the file.
+When you are done, save the file with `control + o`.

 #### HINTS